ibm-cloud-docs/dl/ibm-cloud-vpc-firewall-options.md

 deployments.
 It monitors the firewall cluster and automatically updates VPC routing tables when failover occurs.

 Bare metal deployments do "not" use SDN Connector.
-They use VNI (Virtual Network Interface) floating interfaces instead.
+They use virtual network floating interfaces instead.
 {: important}

 #### Vendor support (virtual server instance only)